 Years ago when my kids started school every year I took a picture of each of them the first day of school.
 I taped the picture to a large manila folder.
 I wrote on the outside the teachers name, school, and who were the friends at that time.
 I also made a note of the answer when asked "What do I want to be when I grow up?".

 All year long I collected mementos from the school year - even kept the autographed picture of McGyver, and a sketch my son did wanting to skip school and go fishing that he got in trouble for doing in class.

 I kept each of these manila folders in a box together.
 I plowed through them last year and created a school scrap book for each.
 What an amazing time travel I had and both of them got teary eyed when I gave them their books for Christmas.

 I have 3 kids in school.
 It gets to be too much trying to save school work for them.
 What we do is this: Every August we decorate our own "school boxes".
-Each kid gets a box; the kind adult man's boots come in, each one decorates it how they want it.

 I keep a three ring binder with my kids' school papers that I will need for future reference.
 For example: medication permit forms, schedule of events, concert announcements, classroom parties, etc.